modyo/modyo-docs/docs/en/platform/core/key-concepts.md

 The elements you can interact with in the preview bar are:

-* **Templates selector**: Allows you to switch between the published and editable versions of the elements belonging to the template builder.
+* **Template selector**: Allows you to switch between published and editable versions of items in the template builder.
-* **Content selector**: Allows you to switch between the published and editable version of the elements belonging to the content application and that are being used on the site using the Liquid content SDK.
+* **Content selector**: Allows you to switch between published and editable versions of items in the content application that are being used on the site through the Liquid Content SDK.
-* **Navigation selector**: Allows you to change between the published and editable version of the elements belonging to the navigation builder.
+* **Navigation selector**: Allows you to change between published and editable versions of items in the navigation builder.
-* **Page selector**: Allows you to switch between the published and editable version of the elements belonging to the page builder.
+* **Page selector**: Allows you to switch between published and editable versions of items in the page builder.
-* **Content view selector**: This selector allows you to switch between the published and editable version of the content entry being previewed in the custom content views.
+* **Content view selector**: This selector allows you to switch between the published and editable versions of the content entry being previewed in the custom content views.
 This view does not directly use the Liquid Content SDK, so the content in these views will not be affected by the Content SDK selector.
 * **Widget selector**: If you are previewing pages that contain custom widgets, you will find a list of the widgets that appear on the page, and you can select whether to display the editable or published version of each of them.
-Once you've completed your selection, click the "refresh" button to take effect on your widget settings.
+Once you've completed your selection, click the "refresh" button for the widget settings to take effect.
 * **Minimize tab**: Allows you to hide the preview bar so that it does not interfere with the elements at the top of the site.
-Once minimized, the tab will remain visible so you can restore the bar from preview mode.
+Once minimized, the tab will remain visible so you can restore the preview mode bar.
-* **Edit element**: when you _click_ you will go to the edit page of the element you are looking at, be it an entry, a page, a widget or a default template of the site.
+* **Edit element**: Clicking this option will take you to the edit page of the item you are looking at, be it an entry, a page, a widget or a default template of the site.
-* **Share link**: It allows you to copy a link that you can share and whoever opens it will go directly to preview mode with the settings at the time of copying the link.
+* **Share link**: Allows you to copy a link that you can share and whoever opens it will go directly to preview mode with the settings used at the time of copying the link.
 To be able to see the preview mode, you only need to be logged in to the account's admin.
-* **Exit preview mode**: Closes the preview mode, removing the bar and leaving the tab in the current site url.
+* **Exit preview mode**: Closes the preview mode, removes the bar and leaves the tab in the current site url.

 :::warning Warning
 Changing the content selector in the preview bar will have no effect on the content you are using through the JavaScript SDK or Content API.
 It will only have an effect on content that is used through the Liquid SDK.